myeportal/LocalTown/README.md

 LFO is currently only in one county developing model one with the idea that once model one is performing at optimal levels then the proven model will be scaled out with LFO Franchises worldwide.
 LFO would like to offer its services in all 3000 counties in the USA and globally in the near future.

 What is LFO's Model?
-•	-creates the best quality leads
+•	-to create the best quality of leads for our clients
-•	-creates the most affordable leads
+•	-to create the most affordable lead
-•	-promotes local pride in community
+•	-to promote local pride in every community
-•	-connects home owners to business owners
+•	-to connect home owners with business owners

-•	-greatest direct marketing platform on the planet!
+It is the greatest direct marketing platform on the planet.
+PS.
+We cover you 3 ways in your marketing dollars.

 ICO COIN PACKAGES: Prices TBD (Premine Coins Still Available)